delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 This lesson assumes you will be using a single Node console session, unless otherwise specified.

 You can keep the same session logged on for most of the examples, but in the case that you find anything unexpected, you should try restarting the console before doing anything else.
-In order to restart the console, you have to **exit and enter again.**
+In order to restart the console, you have to **exit and enter again**.

-It would be best for you to keep this text opened up in a window (or printed out,) and the Node console on another.
+It would be best for you to keep this text opened up in a window (or printed out), and the Node console on another.

 ## Primitive types